Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/wikimedia-brief/handout.md

 That confusion is understandable.

-Unicode did encode a SignWriting symbol block.
+Unicode did encode a SignWriting block.

-But that did not create a complete, compatible, practical writing-system solution for current SignWriting projects.
+But that did not create a complete, compatible, practical symbol-and-writing solution for current SignWriting projects.

 ## What the real gap is